owlbarn/tutorial/chapters/convention.md

 `min2`           | `min2 x y`        | element-wise min
 `max2`           | `max2 x y`        | element-wise max

-: Operator extensions {#tbl:convention:ext}

 You may have noticed, the operators ended with `$` (e.g., `+$`, `-$` ...) disappeared from the table, which is simply because we can add/sub/mul/div a scalar with a matrix directly and we do not need these operators any more.
 Similar for comparison operators, because we can use the same `>` operator to compare a matrix to another matrix, or compare a matrix to a scalar, we do not need `>$` any longer.
-Allowing interoperation makes the operator table much shorter.
+Allowing inter-operation makes the operator table much shorter.

-Currently, the operators in `Ext` only support interoperation on dense structures.
+Currently, the operators in `Ext` only support inter-operation on dense structures.
 Besides binary operators, `Ext` also implements most of the common math functions which can be applied to float numbers, complex numbers, matrices, and ndarray.
 These functions are:

 `im`; `re`; `conj`, `abs`, `abs2`, `neg`, `reci`, `signum`, `sqr`, `sqrt`, `cbrt`, `exp`, `exp2`, `expm1`, `log`, `log10`, `log2`, `log1p`, `sin`, `cos`, `tan`, `asin`, `acos`, `atan`, `sinh`, `cosh`, `tanh`, `asinh`, `acosh`, `atanh`, `floor`, `ceil`, `round`, `trunc`, `erf`, `erfc`, `logistic`, `relu`, `softplus`, `softsign`, `softmax`, `sigmoid`, `log_sum_exp`, `l1norm`, `l2norm`, `l2norm_sqr`, `inv`, `trace`, `sum`, `prod`, `min`, `max`, `minmax`, `min_i`, `max_i`, `minmax_i`.